On the stability of the infinite Projected Entangled Pair Operator ansatz for driven-dissipative 2D lattices: Acknowledgements

 \paragraph{Author contributions} The calculations presented here were performed by DK, using code developed by DK with contributions from AB.
 The project was initially conceived by JK and RF.
 All authors contributed to the writing of the manuscript.

 \paragraph{Funding information} DK acknowledges support from the EPSRC Condensed Matter Centre for Doctoral Training (EP/L015110/1).
 JK, RF and AB acknowledge the Kavli Institute for Theoretical Physics, University of California, Santa Barbara (USA) for the hospitality and support during the early stages of this work; this research was supported in part by the National Science Foundation under Grant No. NSF PHY11-25915.
+AB acknowledges funding by LabEx PALM (ANR-10-LABX-0039-PALM).

 \begin{appendix}